nelsonTK/ds/DataStructuresTest/README.md

 ## Problem Tests

 In many situations I have created test cases in the main method instead of a separate test class.
 It is much faster and as Leetcode has its own test system, creating separated tests is indeed a redundant and unrewarding work.
-It results in better code display for sure but leetcode itself has a testcase console, so for the sake of produtivity I'll to keep myself away of creating segregated classes to test my solutions.
-And test directly in the main method.
+It results in better code display for sure but leetcode itself has a testcase console, so for the sake of produtivity I'll to keep myself away of creating segregated classes (despite initial effort) and test directly in the main method.